jcolag/entropy-arbitrage/2026-04-18-avalon-high-1.md

 ![A cat approached Ceilidh at a desk, meowing.
 She meows back, and they go back and forth as a pseudo-conversation, until someone screams for them to cut it out.
 Ceilidh blames the cat](/blog/assets/avalon20000121.png "Back when I had a cat, family urged me not to have conversations him in front of guests...")

-I would never blame a cat for luring me into a conversation---that [mind-control parasite](https://en.wikipedia.org/wiki/Toxoplasma_gondii#Behavioral_differences_of_infected_hosts) at work, maybe---but I definitely get the "encourage vocalizing to see if he tries to mimic speech" urge.
+I would never blame a cat for luring me into a conversation---that {% wiki Toxoplasma_gondii#Behavioral_differences_of_infected_hosts|mind-control parasite|en %} at work, maybe---but I definitely get the "encourage vocalizing to see if he tries to mimic speech" urge.

 ## What Works...Less Well?